Site-Specific Water Effect Ratios (WERs) for Chollas Creek Copper and Zinc Total Maximum Daily Loads (TMDLs)

 The Basin Plan includes TMDLs for dissolved metals in Chollas Creek.
 These TMDLs went into effect on October 22, 2008.
 In accordance with the California Environmental Quality Act (CEQA), the San Diego Water Board prepared substitute environmental documents for the establishment of the TMDLs.
 Those documents contained significant environmental analysis and numerous findings related to the reasonably foreseeable methods of compliance, the impacts of the methods of compliance, feasible mitigation measures, and alternative means of compliance.
 Due to limited site-specific data during Chollas Creek Metals TMDL development, a default WER value of 1 was used to calculate numeric targets for metals.
 Since that time, data have been collected to update numeric target equations with site-specific WERs, which take into account the physical and chemical characteristics of the water in Chollas Creek.

 This approach is consistent with USEPA's water quality criteria for toxic pollutants in inland surface waters, enclosed bays, and estuaries (California Toxics Rule; 40 CFR 131.38).
 The update requires a Basin Plan amendment.

-On September 24, 2015, the San Diego Water Board held a CEQA scoping meeting to provide information on the proposed Basin Plan amendment and to receive public input on any new potential impacts to the environment from reasonably foreseeable methods of compliance for the Chollas Creek Metals TMDLs.
+On September 24, 2015, the San Diego Water Board held a CEQA scoping meeting to provide information on the Basin Plan amendment and to receive public input on any new potential impacts to the environment from reasonably foreseeable methods of compliance for the Chollas Creek Metals TMDLs.

 - Notice of September 24, 2015 CEQA Scoping Meeting (August 29, 2015)